 Electricity

-Repair category 1
+Repair category 2

-Notes The Institute of Engineering and Technology recommends that inspections and testings are undertaken at least every ten years and on a change of occupancy.
-It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with present IET regulations.
-It would appear that the electrics have been upgraded in the past and any documentation for this work, where available, should be obtained.
+Notes It would appear that the electrical switchgear has been upgraded within relatively recent times.
+Any documentation for this, where available, should be obtained.
+Notwithstanding the above, some dated electrical light switches and sockets were still in situ.
+A suitable qualified contractor can give further advice in this regard.
+The Institution of Engineering Technology recommends that inspections and testings are undertaken at least every five years and on a change of occupancy.
+It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with IET regulations.